NallelyBabilonnia/landing-page/README.md

 # landing-page
+The Odin Project: Foundations Course.
+Landing Page.

-The Odin Project: Landing Page.
-Foundations Course Introduction For this project you’ll be creating an entire web page from a design we’ll provide for you.
-If you’ve been following along you should have the skills you need to accomplish this, but it may not be easy!
-The design we’re providing you comes in the form of 2 images: one is an image of the complete websit
+For this project I’ll be creating an entire web page from a design they have provide.
+They’re providing me with 2 images: one is an image of the complete website and one has some details about some of the fonts and colors they’ve used.

+I need to get my project as close as I can to the design but not to worry about getting it pixel-perfect.
+The point of this assignment is to create something from scratch and get the various elements in more or less the right position relative to the rest.

+Finally, I am free to substitute my own content into this design.

+Here I go...